-Sister Sheila Brosnan, SC, was elected to a four-year term as Regional Coordinator at Assembly 2015.
-Before her election in April, 2015, she served as Vice President for Mission Integration at Archcare (2010–2015).
+Elected to a second four-year term, Sister Sheila Brosnan, SC, returns to the Leadership Team as a Councilor.
+Before her election in 2015, she served as VP for Mission Integration at Archcare for five years.
 She previously served as Regional Coordinator for the Congregation from 1995 to 2003.

 Education was Sister Sheila’s first ministry.
 She taught at three schools: St. Charles Borromeo in Brooklyn, Our Lady of Mercy in Port Chester, and St. Joseph By-the-Sea in Staten Island.